Section I: Employment

 2. In addition, every employee will be further classified as either regular full-time, regular part-time, or contract.

-B. Regular part-time employees are those who are not in a temporary status and who are regularly scheduled to work less than 40 hours per week.
+B. Regular part-time employees are those who are not on a temporary status and who are regularly scheduled to work less than 40 hours per week.
 Regular part-time employees receive all legally mandated benefits (such as employer-paid social security contributions and workers' compensation insurance).

 Adjustment Period – First 90 Days